 Contradictions and cross currents in immigration debates and policy-making

 Periodic efforts to update America’s immigration policy tend to encounter an unusual bipartisan gridlock.
 Democrats praise immigration for enriching a multicultural society, but fear its impacts on low-income workers and the environment.
 Socially conservative Republicans stress the sovereign right of a country to control its borders, while economic conservatives emphasize individual liberties to seek employment across borders.
-Despite general agreement that America’s current immigrant policy is “broken,” attempts at fixing it have had to grapple with a political system that also seems “broken” in the sense of having difficulty producing effective legislation.
+There is general agreement that America’s current immigrant policy is “broken,” but attempts to fix it also seem “broken” in the sense of failing to produce effective legislation.

 For more see (for example):